 Some of the issues identified in your house survey report might not become problematic for a number of years, but the chartered surveyor will identify any potential problems and the costs associated with fixing them.
 You then need to decide when it’s worth the time, effort and cost.

-Whatever the issues identified in the house survey, whether minor or serious, you are under no obligation to continue with the purchase.
+Whatever the issues identified in the house survey, whether minor or serious, you must remember that you are under no obligation to continue with the purchase.

 Hopefully, with this guide to first time buyer house surveys, all your questions have been answered.